 Refrigerators and the circuit

-Most (60-90% of) refrigerators have a metal lid which opens and closes on the storage compartment.
+Most (60-90% of) refrigerators have a metal lid that opens and closes on the storage compartment.
 The reason for this is to keep bacteria from coming in contact with the food items inside the compartment.

 If you are only using one 20 amp circuit then you can place your 20 amp electric meter on the warm side of your circuit and your refrigerator on the cold side of the circuit.
 If you are running your refrigerator on two 20 amp circuits, the second 20 amp line must be taken off the refrigerator, placed on the line of your second 20 amp circuit, and then reconnected to the other side of your second 20 amp circuit to power the refrigerator.